cybercitizen7/Ps1jacker/README.md

 # Ps1jacker
 Ps1jacker is a tool for generating COM Hijacking payload.

+**WARNING: This tool is still in heavy development - testing of CUSTOM and DEFAULT methods are ongoing!**

 ######  WHAT IS COM HIJACKING?
 COM Hijacking is a method for an attacker to gain remote code execution or persistence on victims machine, by using legitimate Windows process'.
 The advantage of Ps1jacker is that it uses a method which allows the user to specify his/her script path on Web Server, which means there is no local